 Cannes race specific information

-The start for all races on Saturday are on the Hotel Martinez beach.
-The start for the Sunday races is in the fort on île Ste Marguerite.
+The start for the Sprint and Experience races are on the Hotel Martinez beach.
+The start for the World Series race is in the fort on île Ste Marguerite.

 Changing rooms, toilets and showers